 I first heard about Corney Mims through the release of his sample pack, Corney Mims Bass Pack Vol 1.
 I then became curious about his career and discovered that he’d done session work and live shows for the likes of Michael Jackson, Snoop Dogg and 2pac.
-So I reached out to him about doing an interview, and we ended up talking about his life as a bass player, his work with Quincy Jones and his current partnership of producing samples packs with MSXII Audio.
+So I reached out to him about doing an interview, and we ended up talking about his life as a bass player, his work with Quincy Jones and his current partnership of producing sample packs with MSXII Audio.

 – Hi Corney.
 I heard you started in the industry by working alongside Freddie Perren, a famous producer in the 70s.
 Can you tell me about that?